Chapter 5. Sensation and Perception

 “This phenomenon of observing the parts but perceiving the whole has a name.
 It’s called closure.
 In our daily lives, we often commit closure, mentally completing that which is incomplete based on past experience.” ― Scott McCloud, Understanding Comics: The Invisible Art

 Scott McCloud shows us how our brains play a key role in getting the most out of comics.
 Think about how we naturally love to spot patterns and fill in blanks — that’s what Gestalt psychology is all about.
-In comics, this means we’re excel at linking together separate images and bits of story to make a smooth, flowing tale.
+In comics, this means we’re excellent at linking together separate images and bits of story to make a smooth, flowing tale.
 It’s like our minds are built to connect the dots between comic panels, turning a collection of still pictures into a lively story.

 Each picture in a comic doesn’t just standing alone in our minds; we see it as part of a bigger picture, influenced by what comes before and after it.
 Our knack for seeking order and continuity is what takes comics from being just a series of drawings to an engaging story.
 The real charm of comics is in this mix of what’s shown and what’s not.
 It’s our ability to ‘close the gaps’ in-between comics that turns these bits and pieces into a complete, awesome story.
 So, when you’re flipping through a comic, remember, it’s your brain’s love for making connections and filling in the blanks that makes the whole thing come alive!